 I’ve always had a thing for period houses.
 They’re so full of character!
 Victorian houses especially appeal to me as they are sometimes unnecessarily grand, just for the sake of it.
 Our tiny terrace has grand skirting boards, coving and ceiling roses, all designed to impress visitors and give the impression that it’s a mini mansion!
 It’s really not, it’s just a three bedroom terraced house on a hill.
 In keeping with all things Victorian though, and following on from our shoestring bathroom makeover, I felt our bedroom was a bit bland.
 Boring.
 Bit student-ish.
 I wanted something a bit glamorous, a bit hotelly I guess!
-Cue the wall panelling tutorial!
+I love bedroom wall panelling, so cue the wall panelling tutorial!

 I’ve seen panelled walls at a lot of the country houses I’ve visited, and it’s a big trend on Instagram at the moment with accounts such as @thehousethatblackbuilt, @houseofspolland and @insidethemanse embracing this trend.
 I loved it.
 I wanted it.
 I did it!

 For a detailed tutorial, Head over to the amazing The House That Black Built’s blog.
 We followed Chelsea’s instructions and are so pleased with the results.
 Who would have thought bits of wood stuck on walls would look so good?!

 To start with, I measured our walls and made a plan.
 I love a scale drawing, it makes me feel like a proper architect or designer.
 I’m really not though.

 We wanted a dado rail going around the whole room.
 I wanted panels above and below this.
 I decided to have the wall behind the bed split into 3, with one larger panel for the bed and two smaller panels either side.
 There’s one panel over the door, and a stupid piddly little one around the light switch.